element-hq/ess-helm/docs/syn2mas.md

 | 2 | Run migration (dry run disabled) | System transitions to `syn2mas_migrated`.
 Users now login using the delegated authentication.
 Rollback to legacy authentication is not possible anymore.  syn2mas cannot be run anymore. |
 | 3 | Disable syn2mas | System finalizes to `delegated_auth`. |

+## Important Notes

+- Please make sure to backup the synapse database before running the migration.
+- The migration is a **one-way process**.Once the system is in the `delegated_auth` state, it cannot be rolled back to `legacy_auth`.

 ## Step-by-Step Upgrade Process

-### Step 1: Setup Matrix Authenticatin Service and prepare the migration
+### Step 1: Setup Matrix Authentication Service and prepare the migration

 1. You need to enable Matrix Authentication Service.
 The minimal settings required are described in `charts/matrix-stack/ci/fragments/matrix-authentication-service-minimal.yaml`.
 This is a minimal configuration that you can use if :
    - The `initSecrets` job is enabled (default)
    - You are using the chart-managed Postgres Server (we recommend using an external Postgres Server)

+2. To migrate passwords from Synapse to Matrix Authentication Service, you need to enable Synapse passwords scheme into Matrix Authentication Service.
+Enable them under `matrixAuthenticationService.additional` according to the example file `charts/matrix-stack/ci/fragments/matrix-authentication-service-migrated-password-scheme.yaml`.

-2. If you are using an external Postgres database, please refer to the quick-setup example in `charts/matrix-stack/ci/fragments/quick-setup-postgresql.yaml` to configure the Matrix Authentication Service database.
+3. If you are using an external Postgres database, please refer to the quick-setup example in `charts/matrix-stack/ci/fragments/quick-setup-postgresql.yaml` to configure the Matrix Authentication Service database.

-3. If you have disabled the `initSecrets` job, please refer to the example in `charts/matrix-stack/ci/fragments/matrix-authentication-service-secrets-in-helm.yaml` to configure the secrets manually.
+4. If you have disabled the `initSecrets` job, please refer to the example in `charts/matrix-stack/ci/fragments/matrix-authentication-service-secrets-in-helm.yaml` to configure the secrets manually.

 5. Run the helm upgrade command and enable syn2mas with `--set matrixAuthenticationService.syn2mas.enabled=true` :